Nebraska Revised Statute 77-2711

 The information provided by the Tax Commissioner shall indicate only the names and addresses of the hotels located within the requesting county for which lodging sales tax returns have been filed for a specified period and the fact that lodging sales taxes remitted by or on behalf of the hotel have constituted a portion of the total sum remitted by the state to the county for a specified period under the provisions of the Nebraska Visitors Development Act.
 No additional information shall be revealed.

-(b) No employee of the Auditor of Public Accounts or Legislative Performance Audit Section shall disclose to any person, other than another Auditor of Public Accounts or Legislative Performance Audit Section employee whose official duties require such disclosure or as provided in subsections (2) and (3) of section 50-1213, any return or return information described in the Nebraska Revenue Act of 1967 in a form which can be associated with or otherwise identify, directly or indirectly, a particular taxpayer.
+(b) No employee of the Auditor of Public Accounts or the office of Legislative Audit shall disclose to any person, other than another Auditor of Public Accounts or office employee whose official duties require such disclosure or as provided in subsections (3) and (4) of section 50-1213, any return or return information described in the Nebraska Revenue Act of 1967 in a form which can be associated with or otherwise identify, directly or indirectly, a particular taxpayer.

 (c) Any person who violates the provisions of this subsection shall be guilty of a Class I misdemeanor.
-For purposes of this subsection, employee includes a former Auditor of Public Accounts or Legislative Performance Audit Section employee.
+For purposes of this subsection, employee includes a former Auditor of Public Accounts or office of Legislative Audit employee.

 (12) For purposes of this subsection and subsections (11) and (14) of this section: